StarManTheGamer/poly-newdocs/docs/objects/game/Players.md

 ### GetPlayers:array { method }

-Returns all players in the game as an array.
+Returns all players in the place as an array.